Ecclesiastes

 5. Solomon concludes his writings with verses thirteen and fourteen.
 How does Solomon very concisely sum up all that he has learned in verse thirteen?

-6. In reading verse fourteen – and knowing that Solomon wrote on “the other side of the cross”, that is before Christ and the knowledge of Christ was known to him – how does Solomon’s view of life after death and the Christian view today differ?
+6. In reading verse 14, and knowing that Solomon wrote these words while living "on the other side of the cross," that is, before Christ and the knowledge of Christ was known to him; how does Solomon’s view of life after death differ from the Christian view today?

-May God bless you as you study with us this week and as we prepare together to celebrate the birth of His Son and our Savior Jesus the Christ.
+May God bless you as you study with us and we apply Solomon’s findings to our lives.

 Wes